 Not all cardboard behaves the same when processed.
 The most common material in packaging environments is single-wall corrugated cardboard, typically used for shipping cartons and secondary packaging.
 This type is relatively easy to shred and produces consistent output.

 Some operations, however, deal with heavier materials such as double-wall corrugated boxes or reinforced cartons used for industrial components.
 Thicker board requires more cutting force and may limit which machines are suitable.
+Additional variables include printed or coated cardboard, which can affect friction and cutting consistency, and oversized cartons that exceed standard input widths.

 Identifying the dominant cardboard type in your operation helps narrow down suitable equipment and avoids premature wear or performance issues.